2014 Kabaddi World Cup (circle style): Opening ceremony

 On 6 December, the opening ceremony was held in the Evening at Guru Gobind Singh Stadium in Jalandhar.
 Sharry Mann, Harshdeep Kaur, Sonakshi Sinha and Arjun Kapoor appeared at this mega event.

 Closing ceremony

 On 20 December, the closing ceremony was held before the final match at Guru Gobind Singh Multipurpose Stadium, Badal Sri Muktsar Sahib.
 Miss Pooja and Gippy Grewal appeared to close the event.

-Schedule
+Schedule (Men’s)

 Note: All matches' timings are according to Indian Standard Time (UTC +5:30) 14 December matches in Hoshiarpur, Punjab were cancelled due to heavy rain.

 15 December matches in Nabha, Punjab were shifted from Government Ripudaman Stadium to Punjab Public School.